inleadmedia/dpl-go/docs/authentication.md

 ### Login via Unilogin

 The login flow is mainly controlled vi the [openid-client](https://www.npmjs.com/package/openid-client) package.
 It is a tool to ease the setup of the Oauth 2 flows.
-The decision behind the choice of tools for the login handling is described in the XXX ADR.
+The decision behind the choice of tools for the login handling is described in an [ADR](https://adr.github.io/) in the docs/architecture section.

 ```mermaid
 sequenceDiagram